“I talked to an agent yesterday, but I still need help…”

 Customers don’t have perfect knowledge of your products and services.
 As a result, they often use words that describe the pain that they’re experiencing instead of the underlying problem.
 Your agents need to know how to ask the right questions to get to the root cause of the issue.
 Doing so reduces the chance that a customer will call back in the future, thus improving FCR.

-To thrive, your agents need more than a basic online ticket management system.
-Smart CX leaders empower agents by implementing a variety of tools that elevate productivity, streamline learning management, and encourage customer self-help.
+To thrive, your support agents need more than a basic online ticket management system.
+Smart customer service leaders empower agents by implementing a variety of tools that elevate productivity, streamline learning management, and encourage customer self-help.
 For example, WP Engine recently integrated their online knowledge management solution using QA data from MaestroQA to close knowledge gaps and increase agent performance.
 An appeasement chart is another excellent tool that helps agents provide resolutions and prevent further escalations.

 Now that we understand what FCR is and how we should improve it, we need the last piece in the puzzle—data.